happycollision/jekyll.happycollision.com/src/content/songs/oh-maggie_a.md

 Oh believe me, when I say

 [Chorus]
-D  A               E        D
+D     A               E   A    D
    Oh Maggie, give me one more chance,
              A               C#m
 I swear I’ll make everything right.
-D  A             E         D
+D     A             E    A    D
    Oh Maggie, can I have this dance?
                   E      A
 Please stay ay ay ay, tonight

 [Instrumental]
-A   D   A   F#m   A   D   A   E   A
+A D A F#m
+A D A E A

 [Solo]
-E   A   D   E   E   E   A   D   E   E   E   A   D   E   E   E   A   D   E
+E A D   E
+E A D   E
+E A D   E
+E A D   E ////

 [Outro]

 And I say,
-D  A               E        D
+D     A               E   A    D
    Oh Maggie, give me one more chance,
              A               C#m
 I swear I’ll make everything right.
-D  A             E         D
+D     A             E    A    D
    Oh Maggie, can I have this dance?
              E
 Please stay ay
-   A               E        D
+      A               E   A    D
    Oh Maggie, give me one more chance,
              A               C#m
 I swear I’ll make everything right.
-D  A             E         D
+D     A             E    A    D
    Oh Maggie, can I have this dance?
                   E      A
 Please stay ay ay ay, tonight

+[Instrumental - outro]
-A   D   A   F#m   A   D   A   E   A
+A D A F#m
+A D A E A

 ```